CV-DEBUG/Tic-Tac-Toes/README.md

-The code and design of the Tic-Tac-Toe game in this repository closely follows the examples and best practices outlined in the "Invent Your Own Computer Games with Python" book and the Graven video tutorial.
+The code and design of the Tic-Tac-Toe game in this repository closely follows the examples and best practices outlined in the "Invent Your Own Computer Games with Python" book and the codemy.com video tutorial.

 ### Contributors